Gnashq/Gnashq.github.io/_pages/about.md

 My current research focuses on stability analysis (both small- & large-signal) and control design for grid-forming (GFM) inverter-based resources (IBRs).
 Additionally, I have experience in designs/applications of Imperix-based power converter system, controller hardware-in-the-loop, and rapid-control prototyping.
 I am proficient in RT-LAB (Opal-RT technologies), RSCAD, PSCAD,  Simulink, and Matlab programming.

 # 🔥 News
+- *05.06.2026*: &nbsp;🎉 Awarded the **Second Place Poster Prize** at the CIGRE UK Women in Energy event at Imperial College London!
 - *10.11.2025*: &nbsp;🎉 One first-author paper is accepted by **IEEE Transactions on Power Electronics**!
-- *21.05.2025*: &nbsp;🎉 Winner of the Poster Presentation at the 12th Annual Postgraduate Research Symposium at the University of Warwick!
+- *21.05.2025*: &nbsp;🎉 **Winner of the Poster Presentation** at the 12th Annual Postgraduate Research Symposium at the University of Warwick!
 - *27.10.2024*: &nbsp;🎉 One first-author paper is accepted by **IEEE Transactions on Power Electronics**!
 - *20.10.2024*: &nbsp;🎉 One first-author paper is accepted by **IEEE Transactions on Industrial Electronics**!
 - *08.2024*: &nbsp;🚀 Start a six-month internship at **National Energy System Operator (NESO)**.